Carson402/Carson402/README.md

 ### Hi there, My name is Carson. 👋

-## I'm am studying Management Information Systems at the University of Nebraska at Omaha!
+## I graduated in 2022 with a bachelors in Management Information Systems at the University of Nebraska at Omaha!
+## I am currently working as a Technology Analyst for Fiserv out of Omaha.
+## Learning programming and application development is a passion and goal of mine to tackle professionally, and in my free time.

 ### Connect with me: